contact us

 Waisted baskets

-Slightly waisted Portafilter Basket (14g)
+Slightly waisted Basket (14g)

-Very waisted Portafilter Basket (14g)
+Very waisted Basket (14g)

-Extremely waisted Portafilter Basket (12g)
+Extremely waisted Basket (12g)

 The ridge firmly holds the basket in, in conjunction with the retaining spring built into the portafilter.
 If you often take your basket out, you might be better served with a ridgeless basket.
 Ridged baskets are the industry standard.

-Portafilter Basket (15g)
+Ridgeless Basket (15g)

-Portafilter Basket (18g)
+Ridgeless Basket (18g)

-Portafilter Basket (22g)
+Ridgeless Basket (22g)

-Portafilter Basket (10g)
+Ridged Basket (10g)

-For Italian-style single espresso shots, using coffee ground doses between 9 and 11 gramsBecause the coffee puck will be quite thin, this basket works best at lower pressures (such as 6 bar) and shorter extractions (such as ristrettos).
+For Italian-style single espresso shots with coffee ground doses between 9 and 11 grams.
+Because of the thin puck, this basket works best at lower pressures (such as 6 bar) and shorter extractions (such as ristrettos).

-blank portafilter basket for cleaning
+Blank portafilter basket for cleaning

 This basket is used to block the water flow on the portafilter and exclusively for cleaning.
 One is included with all our espresso machines.